REmakeUNIverse/en7512/README.md

 An attempt at upgrading this code or the part required for EN7512 SoC, to Linux 5.

 State: TC3262 platform kernel compiles and boots with initramfs and UART console.
-I'm stuck with ethernet driver, see eth.md.
+Simple ethernet driver.
+The problem at the moment with this driver: from ring objects (DSCP's), I can't determine switch port the packet came from, LAN or WLAN, do no see any difference.
+Sending broadcast packets does not work from the router.
+See eth.md.

 * all.diff - patch for plain Linux 5.
 Does not include later fixes.
 At the moment without USB/PCI, flash is not enabled and will need fixes, see mtd.txt and mips.notes, drivers.notes
 * full-ct.diff - compile time fixes, etc fixes, apply after full.diff.